 SIZZLA - THE EARLY YEARS

-Miguel Collins aka Sizzla Kalonji began his career in the music industry in his early teenage years.
-At that time, he was also attempting to begin a career as a mechanic, as his father (Father Magnet aka Daddy Sizzla) operated a garage of sorts.
+Miguel Collins aka Sizzla Kalonji was born in the parish of St. Mary on April 17, 1976.
+He moved to August Town at a young age and began his career in the music industry in his early teenage years.
+At that time, he was also attempting to begin a career as a mechanic, as his father (Father Magnet aka Daddy Sizzla) operated a garage.
 The career as a mechanic would soon take a back seat to the music and eventually fade.

 Sizzla recorded many unacclaimed and obscure singles for various producers throughout most of his early years.
 He also spent many years as a young mentee of Homer Harris, who was an elder responsible for steering Sizzla on his destined musical path as a youth.